 What is the difference between the driving suspended and driving disqualified?

 If you have been charged with driving whilst disqualified or driving whilst suspended you are effectively facing the same charge (Section 30(1) of the Road Safety Act 1986), however there are some differences.

-Driving whilst suspended often relates to driving during a demerit point suspension.
+Driving whilst suspended often relates to driving during a demerit point suspension (s 30AA).
 The suspension is often initiated by VicRoads, whereby VicRoads send the driver a letter alerting them to the fact that their points have been exceeded and a suspension is pending.

 Driving whilst disqualified usually relates to a situation where an offender has previously been disqualified by the Courts for drink driving, dangerous driving or culpable driving and is caught driving.
 This is considered to be the more serious offence because it has the added sting of relating to contempt of Court.

 When hearing a matter Magistrates’ are always more concerned when a citizen has failed to obey the direction of a Court as opposed to a letter received in the post.

 I was caught driving Whilst Suspended; do I have to plead guilty?

 This is a question that can only be answered after seeking advice from a traffic solicitor that specialises in driving whilst suspended or driving whilst disqualified cases.
 In the right circumstances it is not unusual for us to get the charge withdrawn.
 It is all about considering the finer nuances of your case.
 The most common defence in relation to driving whilst suspended and driving whilst disqualified is that of “honest and reasonable mistake”.

 If you didnt know that your licence was suspended or disqualified then you may have a defence.
 If you didn’t, was that belief a reasonable one to have in all the circumstances?
 The question of reasonableness is a question that can only be answered after speaking to an experienced legal practitioner who routinely handles these types of cases.